getappmap/appmap-js/docs/integrations/atlassian-confluence.md

   <img class="video-screenshot" src="/assets/img/edit-menu-confluence.png"/>
    Select the AppMap you want to display from the dropdown menu and it will render.
   <img class="video-screenshot" src="/assets/img/select-an-appmap-confluence.webp"/>
     <p class="alert alert-info">  If your AppMap does not render, make sure that you are working on a published document.
-AppMaps will not render until the document has been published at least once</p>
+AppMap Diagrams will not render until the document has been published at least once</p>

 5. **Adjust Width (Optional)** The width adjustment controls at the bottom of the AppMap window can be used to view more of the AppMap inline.
   <img class="video-screenshot" src="/assets/img/width-adjustments-confluence.png"/>